* Initial claims in line with expectations

 line with expectations though still elevated in the wake of

-by worries over U.S. fiscal negotiations and continued debt
+Nov.
+6 because of worries over U.S. fiscal negotiations and

-Gains made earlier in the day on Tuesday were mostly erased
+Gains made early in the day on Tuesday were mostly erased

 after Federal Reserve Chairman Ben Bernanke cautioned that the